workcontrolgit/TemplateKissAPI/README.md

-# DevKit WebAPI - Rapid REST API Prototype
+# Rapid Asp.Net Core REST API Prototype

 This project is based on Clean Architecture, Repository and Unit of Work patterns.
 The geneare source code is organized in four projects